Absolute Dermatology & Skin Cancer Center

 Roughly 7.4 million people in the United States are bothered by psoriasis, a chronic autoimmune condition that affects the skin, joints, and less commonly the cardiovascular system.
-If you have psoriasis, schedule a visit with Patricia O'Connor, MD, and the team of providers at Absolute Dermatology & Skin Cancer Center in Glen Allen and Chesterfield, Virginia.
-They are well-versed in the variety of treatment options available for psoriasis and will develop a plan to help you find relief from your condition.
+If you have psoriasis, schedule a visit with a member of our general dermatology team at Absolute Dermatology & Skin Cancer Center in Glen Allen and Chesterfield, Virginia.
+A group of well-versed providers in the variety of treatment options available for psoriasis and will develop a plan to help you find relief from your condition.
 Booking an appointment is easy.
 Simply call the nearest Richmond-area office or send us a message to book an appointment on our contact page.

 Psoriasis is a multi-system autoimmune condition that causes your body to build up skin cells rapidly.